Seven tips that trade show attendees need for their next event

 Why you need to make the most of your time at an event

 If you’ve ever been to a big trade show, you’ll know that there are far too many great things to see to get around to them all – as much as you might want to.
 When you walk through the doors and into the first hall, there is so much to take in and the whole place is abuzz with activity.
 It can be difficult to know where to begin, but I have one simple suggestion that’ll transform your event experience: be prepared.

-At Interclean Amsterdam 2018, we’ll have more than 800 exhibitors.
-It’ll be the biggest professional cleaning and hygiene show ever, and that means you have to put together a plan to make the most of your time at the event.
+Interclean Amsterdam is the biggest professional cleaning and hygiene show ever, and that means you have to put together a plan to make the most of your time at the event.
 This can seriously make the difference between you dashing around not knowing where to look next and calmly meeting all the people you think can have a positive impact on your business.